Rahashyar Bitchaku (Seven Hundred Zero Zero Seven) by Altaf Mazid

 International Film Festival, Kerala

-Altaf Mazid was a film critic turned filmmaker.
-He has written extensively on cinema in Assam and has been on the juries of International Film Festival of India; International Documentary Film Festival, Amsterdam; Yamagata, Japan; Mumbai International Film Festival, Moscow and Cannes, besides being invited to Fajr Film Festival, Tehran, as guest critic.
-In 2004, he reconstructed the first Assamese film Joymoti from found footage that premiered internationally at Stuttgart with subsequent screenings at Asiaticafilmmediale, Rome and the Munich Film Festivals.
-He won National Awards for Best Film Critic and Best Anthropological/ Ethnographic Film.
+Altaf Mazid was a two time National award winning filmmaker, who wrote extensively on cinema in Assam.
+He was on the juries of Festivals in Amsterdam, Japan, Moscow and Cannes, besides being invited to Fajr Film Festival, Tehran, as guest critic.
+He reconstructed the first Assamese film Joymoti from found footage that premiered internationally at Stuttgart with subsequent screenings at Asiatica film mediale, Rome and the Munich Film Festivals.

 - Project Partner: Films Division